mechawrench/wificom-docs/docs/supported_boards.md

 # Supported Boards

-`wificom-lib` is designed for boards with RP2040+WiFi.

-## Supported Boards
+## WiFiCom
-- Raspberry Pi Pico W - RECOMMENDED OPTION
+- Raspberry Pi Pico W

-- Arduino Nano Connect
+Note: Arduino Nano Connect and RP2040+AirLift are likely to stop working in a future update.

-- RP2040 with AirLift co-processor module
-    - Pi Pico is the only tested board so far but others should work as well
+## P-Com (USB serial connection only)
-    - Pi Pico does not have enough pins to enable all WiFiCom features
+- Raspberry Pi Pico

-## Unsupported Boards
-- RP2040 Challenger with WiFi Chip
-    - Issues with SSL with onboard chip; doesn't allow for secure requests
-- RP2040 Challenger with WiFi/BLE Chip
+- Seeed Xiao RP2040
-    - Issues with SSL with onboard chip; doesn't allow for secure requests
+- Other RP2040 boards are likely to work, but you will need to define pins in `board_config.py`